 Work highlights

-- Appointed to the Australian Tax Office’s (ATO) Tax Technical Legal Services Panel, a whole of Australian Government legal services panel.
+• Appointed to the Australian Tax Office’s Tax Technical Legal Services Panel to provide legal services in relation to the full range of tax technical areas.

 Jones Day